GlobeletJS/tile-mixer/README.md

   use data from the specified source.
 REQUIRED
 - `queue`: an instance of [chunked-queue] to use for managing long-running tasks.
 If not supplied, tile-mixer will initialize its own queue
+- `verbose`: if true, tile-mixer will print debug info to the console

 [Web Workers]: https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API
 [source]: https://docs.mapbox.com/mapbox-gl-js/style-spec/#sources